 One such industry that is expected to show continued growth for the next five years is the salon industry.
 If you want to open a hair salon, now might be one of the best times to do it.

 Setting foot in the hair and beauty business requires careful research and planning.
 Even before you start, you need a well-thought-out salon/spa business plan.
 It serves as a working document that you can refer to during the initial stages and day-to-day running of your business.

 Starting a business without a clear plan of action is like setting out on a journey without knowing the destination.
 When you have a written plan, the fruits of labor will be sweet too.

 Thus, if you’re committed to opening a salon, here are a few things you’ll have to get in place.

 As mentioned earlier, to succeed, you need a roadmap.
 You cannot just wake up from your slumber and open a salon.
 If you’ve put together a lot of information mentally, scribble them down on a piece of paper.

 That’s when you know you’re serious about it.
-The whole point of a solid business plan is addressing a few pain points:
+The whole point of a solid business plan for a successful salon is addressing a few pain points:

 Figure out funding: